rihem-bs02/WHealth/README.md

 ---

 ## ⚠️ Disclaimer & Security Note
-*   **Educational Use:** This application is designed solely for educational and defensive auditing purposes.
 *   **No File Execution:** WHealth **never** executes files during scanning; all analyses are static, rule-based, or model-based.
-*   **Model Security Warning:** `.pkl` files (Pickle serialized models) can execute arbitrary code upon loading.
-Ensure you only load model files generated from trusted sources or downloaded via the official workspace scripts.